-- 1.1 To note the statistics for 2012/13. - 1.2 To note that the Council will continue to drive forward work to embed learning from complaints as a mechanism to deliver service improvements. - 1.3 To note the change in council process with the introduction of an informal stage in the way we process complaints (covered in 3.7.7 below)
+- 1.1 To note the statistics for 2012/13. - 1.2 To note that the Council will continue to drive forward work to embed learning from complaints as a mechanism to deliver service improvements. - 1.3 Leadership Group to recommend a change in council process with the introduction of an informal stage in the way we process complaints (covered in 3.7.7 below)